ne0t3ric/booker-auto/README.md

-## padel-booking
+## sport-booker
-`padel-booking` allows a bad-ass padel player to book its desired schedule to play padel with his friends (or ennemies).
-There is more : it can be used automatically
+`sport-booker` allows a bad-ass padel or squash player to book its desired schedule to play with his friends (or ennemies).
+There is more : you can choose your sport and it can be used automatically

 This project is just an example of automated booking procedure, but it can be extended to other purposes.